malcolmorr-lattice/infra-problem/README.md

 ```
 Run the container build script to build the base containers
 ```
+4.  ./build-docker-images.sh
-4.  ./build-docker-images.sh and you will see the 4 images when you run the docker image ls command REPOSITORY          TAG                 IMAGE ID            CREATED                  SIZE mywebserver         latest              xx       	    Less than a second ago   18MB myappserver         latest              xx                  2 seconds ago            110MB
+you will see the 4 images when you run the docker image ls command REPOSITORY          TAG                 IMAGE ID            CREATED                  SIZE mywebserver         latest              xx       	    Less than a second ago   18MB myappserver         latest              xx                  2 seconds ago            110MB